Dr. Calvin H. Pearson, Professor/Research Agronomist

 The following paragraph is why we need accurate alfalfa research and great products that really work.
 This research is a testament to the benefits of Agrigro's Foliar Blend Probiotics.
 It can mean the difference between success and failure in more ways than one.

-In our modern age, the cost of planting, growing and harvesting a crop is expensive and increasing.
-The costs increase if you are maintaining the soil and crop as needed.
+In our modern age, the cost of planting, growing and harvesting a crop is expensive and the cost is increasing.
+The costs increase if you are maintaining the soil and crops as needed.
 Then there is the problem with either too much or too little rain and insect and disease pressure.
 Every time something is needed to ensure the crop will survive or to ensure a good harvest increases the financial output and decreases the profit.

 This is where Agrigro's Foliar Blend is important.
 It plays an important role in increasing the quality of the crop while also increasing the profit.
 You owe it to yourself to take a look at the full report.
 I have a portion of the report below.
 When you get to the bottom, please click on the link to see the full report on alfalfa research by Dr. Calvin Pearson, Colorado State Agricultural Experiement Station.

 (The following is a partial excerpt from the full report.
-Download full report at bottom of this page.
+Download full report with charts at bottom of this page.
 (Used by permission.)

 The 2014 growing season was favorable for alfalfa production.
 Weed control in the plots was excellent.
 The last spring frost in 2014 occurred on May 1, 2014 and the first fall frost occurred on October 29, 2014, thus, the frost-free days for 2014 was 181 (28°F base).